 The OnePlus 9 starts at $729 for a 128GB model.
 That's $240 less than the OnePlus 9 Pro launching at the same time.
 More importantly, it's $70 cheaper than the Samsung Galaxy S21, which also features 128GB of storage, and the iPhone 12, which offers a meager 64GB.
 OnePlus' reputation as the phone maker that can beat the high price of flagship devices is secure, at least with this phone.

-OnePlus told us a 256GB version of the OnePlus 9 will cost $100 more, but so far only the 128GB model is listed on OnePlus' site for pre-order.
-The phone will cost €699 and €799 in Europe for the 128GB and 256GB versions, respectively.
+OnePlus told there would be a 256GB version of the OnePlus 9 will cost $100 more, but so far, only the 128GB model appears on OnePlus' site, where you can buy the phone unlocked.
+(And why not?
+The OnePlus 9 is the best unlocked Android phone by our calculations.)
+The phone costs €699 and €799 in Europe for the 128GB and 256GB versions, respectively.

-The OnePlus 9 arrives April 2, and you'll be able to buy it at Amazon, Best Buy and B&H photo, as well as from OnePlus.
-If you prefer to buy your phones directly from wireless providers, T-Mobile also offers the OnePlus 9 and is taking pre-orders.
+The OnePlus 9 shipped in April, you can buy it at Amazon, Best Buy and B&H Photo, as well as from OnePlus.
+If you prefer to buy your phones directly from wireless providers, T-Mobile also offers the OnePlus 9.

 OnePlus 9 review: Design

 There's a noticeable design difference between the regular OnePlus 9 and the Pro model.
 While the latter phone has a curved display — though not as curved as last year's OnePlus 8 Pro — the OnePlus 9 sticks with a flat-edge panel.
 Frankly, I prefer the 9's approach, as it makes the 6.3 x 2.9 x 0.32-inch phone easier to hold and there's little chance of accidental screen touches.